GUIDEskincare tips

 GLYCERIN

-Another natural humectant that draws in moisture, this ingredient can be found in our BOTANICAL LIFT EYE GEL.
+Another natural humectant that draws in moisture, this ingredient can be found in our CAFFEINE LIFT EYE CREAM.

-After cleansing on a recovery night, use a hydrating serum like our PLUMPING SERUM, and finish it off with an occlusive moisturizer like our CREAM
+After cleansing on a recovery night, use a hydrating serum like our VITAMIN C PLUMPING SERUM, and finish it off with an occlusive moisturizer like our CREAM

 After two recovery nights, start again at the beginning of the cycle with exfoliation, and continue to rotate.
 If you have oily skin, you may just want to have one recovery day before starting your cycle again.